-A brand-new record player will have perfectly balanced tonearm.
-However, it will become too light or too heavy over time, which might skip needles or damage your vinyl records .
-Hence, it is important recalibrate the tonearm.
+A brand-new record player will have a perfectly balanced tonearm.
+However, it will become too light or too heavy over time, which might skip needles or damage your records.
+Hence, it is important to recalibrate the tonearm.
 Don’t worry; you can do it by yourself.
 It is super easy.

 Store The Player Properly

-The key to proper storage of record players is to choose a suitable location.
+The key to proper storage is to choose a suitable location.
 We recommend a dry place without extreme changes in temp or humidity.
 Don’t expose them to dust and dirt.

 Frequently Asked Questions

-Q: Can I connect a record player to external stereo systems or speakers?
+Q: Can I connect a record player to an external stereo system or speakers?